ajbrehm/ABTokenTools/README.md

 This is a proof-of-concept and not of much practical use.

+# RunToken

+**RunToken pid pathImage [sArguments]**

+Starts a program pathImage with possible arguments sArguments using the token of the process with the PId pid.

+This is not always possible.

 # S4ULogon

 Logs a user on without a password and does nothing.
 To be honest, I have forgotten what this was good for other than a proof of concept…

+# ScheduledTaskAclEdit

+**ScheduledTaskAclEdit pathScheduledTask [sddl]**

+Displays or set the security descriptor for the scheduled task or folder of scheduled tasks pathScheduledTask.

 # SessionForPId